Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 1. Navigate to your **Home Screen**
 2. You should now see random collections appearing as sections!
 3. Check the **Jellyfin logs** (Dashboard → Logs) for detailed information:
-   - Look for "Random Collections Home plugin initialized"
+   - Look for "Home Sections Random Collections plugin initialized"
    - See which collections were found: "Available collection: '{Name}'"
    - Verify sections were registered: "Successfully registered section for collection '{Name}'"